sass/sass/proposal/custom-url-resolution.md

 ### JavaScript API

-At the core of remapping the url references is the JavaScript API which allows users to return a new url reference, based on filepath and original url reference.
+At the core of remapping the url references is the JavaScript API which allows users to return a new url reference, based on the canonical url of the sass file and original url reference.

 The first parameter of the urlRewrite function is an object with the following values:

-- `file`: The file path of the sass file that references the url.
+- `file`: The canonical url of the sass file that references the url.
-- `entry`: The entry file path that has been used to call the sass compiler.
+- `entry`: The canonical url of the entry sass file that has been used to call the sass compiler.
 - `url`: The original url reference, for example with `url(file://../assets/test.png)` it would return be `file://../assets/test.png`.

 The second parameter of the urlRewrite function is an optional done callback that is used when performing asynchronous operations.